 Some park facilities are closed to visitors in the spring, including various hotels, restaurants, visitor centers and even roads throughout the park.

 Still, visiting Yellowstone in spring is one of the least crowded times to explore.
 Spring is also the grand time that the park’s animals are having babies - giving you the chance for a truly unforgettable wildlife watching experience!
 Bison calves, bear cubs, wolf pups, chicks, lambs and kids appear in spring to liven up the landscape - it’s the very best time for wildlife viewing in Yellowstone!

 If you want to visit Yellowstone in spring, it’s important to consult with a Yellowstone tour guide ahead of your trip, to make sure you know what to expect inside the park and to plan out your best park experiences.

 Ready to book a trip to Yellowstone in spring?
 Click here to explore our trips and rates.

 Visiting Yellowstone in summer offers the widest variety of activities, gorgeous weather and splendid scenery.
 Wildlife are active in the summer - especially the bison who are typically busy finding their mate - and the park’s beautiful wildflowers, trees and other plant life are in full bloom.

-For many, it’s also the best time to visit Yellowstone, drawing more than 3 million tourists to the park every summer.
+For many, it’s also the best time to visit Yellowstone, drawing more than 4 million visitors to the park every summer.
 If avoiding crowds is one of your goals, then you may want to visit during a different season or work with a Yellowstone tour guide to get off the beaten path.